Congressional District # 18

-EPA issued a Record of Decision (ROD) on August 18, 1991, that contained the selected cleanup actions for the BRL Site.
-The cleanup actions, termed a remedial action, included the following work: construction of a solid waste landfill cap; installation of a surface leachate seep and groundwater collection system; monitoring of groundwater, surface leachate seeps and Kings Run stream; and treatment of collected waters by constructed wetlands.
-In 1992, EPA entered into an AOC with a number of PRPs to design the selected remedial action or cleanup plan.
+EPA issued a Record of Decision (ROD) on August 18, 1991, that contained the selected remedy for the BRL Site, including the following: construction of a solid waste landfill cap; installation of a surface leachate seep and groundwater collection system; monitoring of groundwater, surface leachate seeps and Kings Run stream; and treatment of collected waters by constructed wetlands.
+In 1992, EPA entered into an AOC with a number of PRPs to design the selected remedy.

 In addition to the cleanup actions on the site, groundwater and surface water monitoring activities were performed to characterize water quality and quantity at the southern toe of the landfill.
 EPA & Ohio EPA agreed to make a number of changes to the remedy described in the 1991 ROD based on the results of the monitoring activities.
 EPA issued a second ESD for the BRL Site on August 15, 2003.
 The second ESD revised the remedy by requiring the combined flow from Kings Run and the landfill leachate collection system to be directed for off-site discharge to Little McMahon Creek, updating discharge standards to reflect current Ohio EPA risk and ecological information, requiring two years of monthly monitoring the combined flow, and documenting that no additional groundwater/leachate collection mechanisms were required.
-The ESD also stated that the results of the two-year surface water monitoring report would determine if discharge standards are being met and whether surface water treatment by constructed wetland is needed.
-The PRP has been conducting monthly monitoring and submitting reports to EPA and Ohio EPA for review.
+The ESD also stated that the results of the two-year surface water monitoring report would determine if discharge standards were being met and whether surface water treatment by constructed wetland was needed.

 In early September 2011, EPA approved the PRP’s wetland design plans.
 The PRPs’ contractor, Conestoga Rovers and Associates (CRA), constructed the treatment wetlands in the Fall of 2011, under EPA and Ohio EPA oversight.
 In June 2012, EPA approved the Phase II Remedial Action (RA) and Construction Completion (CC) Report (Revision 3).
 This report documented the remedial construction activities completed for the leachate treatment wetland built at the southern toe of the site.

 Routine operation and maintenance (O&M) activities are conducted at the site.
-The O&M activities include regular inspections, routine and unscheduled maintenance, quarterly site inspections, and annual explosive gas monitoring and reporting.
-The BRL Site is enclosed by a 6-foot high, chain-link fence with three strands of barbed wire.
+The O&M activities include regular inspections, routine and unscheduled maintenance, quarterly site inspections, long-term groundwater monitoring, quarterly wetland performance and surface water monitoring and annual explosive gas monitoring and reporting.
+The BRL Site is enclosed by a 6-foot high chain-link fence with three strands of barbed wire.
 Lockable gates have been provided at key access points around the landfill to provide access.
 Signs posted at 200-foot intervals identify the site as a hazardous area and warn against trespassing.
 These tactics have proven to be effective measures to limit access to the site and maintain the integrity of the remedy.

-The 2011 ESD, along with other site-related documents, are available for review at the site information repository, which is located at: St. Clairsville Public Library, 108 W. Main Street, St. Clairsville, Ohio 43950.
+The 2014 five-year review, along with other site-related documents, are available for review at the site information repository located at: St. Clairsville Public Library, 108 W. Main Street, St. Clairsville, Ohio 43950.